HarshithInapudi/Flask-API/README.md

 you can run redis from C:\Program Files\Redis\redis-server

-make sure redis is running, then
+once redis is up and running, run the api using

 python run.py